Meet The Judges

 Christopher Moss

-Squad, The Muppets, Bring It On: Fight to the Finish, Bring It On: In It To Win It, Bring It On: All Or Nothing, Meet the Spartans, The Comebacks, Music and Lyrics, and The Hot Chick.
-He’s trained actors for their dance roles including Tom Cruise (Tropic Thunder) and Rob Schneider (The Hot Chick).
+Chris Moss can be found in the Academy Award film La La Land as well as: Blonde, Gangster Squad, The Muppets, Bring It On: Fight to the Finish, Bring It On: In It To Win It, Bring It On: All Or Nothing, Meet the Spartans, Music and Lyrics, The Hot Chick, Valley Girl.
+He’s trained actors for their dance roles including Tom Cruise (Tropic Thunder), and Rob Schneider (The Hot Chick).
 His choreography can be seen in Tropic Thunder, 2 Broke Girls, NFL PROMOS, and several industrials.
-You may have seen Chris on shows and television productions such as The Emmys and Academy Awards, Welcome to Chippendales, The Boys, Goliath, Euphoria, Fuller House, Dollface, and Legion.
-He’s danced and worked some of the world’s most recognizable names including Britney Spears, LL Cool J, Jennifer Lopez, Jessica Simpson, Whitney Houston, Brian McKnight, Lionel Richie, Hugh Grant, Donald Glover and Ken Jeong to name a few.
+You may have seen Chris on award shows and television productions such as: The Emmys and Academy Awards, The Masked Singer, Welcome To Chippendales, The Boys, Euphoria, Fuller House, and Dollface.
+He’s danced and worked some of the world’s most recognizable names: Britney Spears, LL Cool J, Jennifer Lopez, Jessica Simpson, Whitney Houston, Brian McKnight, Lionel Richie, Hugh Grant, Donald Glover and Ken Jeong to name a few.

 Laura Rowden